FoalTS/foal/docs/deployment-and-environments/configuration.md

 > If the value of an env variable can be converted to a number or a boolean then it is converted. ormconfig.json

+configuration can be multi level

+## TypeORM configuration

 ## Using YAML

 Install `yamljs`